 New CSE Majors

 Welcome to the Allen School!
 You can register for CSE major courses after you are coded as a CS or CE major (instructions on the new majors orientation page).
-We do not require new students to take a CSE course their first quarter in the major; however, beginning your second quarter, our CSE Satisfactory Progress Policy requires at least one CSE course per quarter.
+We do not require new students to take a CSE course their first quarter in the major; however, beginning your second quarter, our CSE Continuation Policy requires at least one (1) Math, CSE or Science degree-required course per qurater.
 Consider the following classes for your first quarters:

 - CSE 311: Foundations I: This is a discrete math/logic course with little coding.
 311 is a prerequisite for 332 (Data Abstractions) and 312 (Foundations of Computing II).
 All new students should take 311 in their first quarter if possible.